anuj6299/School-Management-System-Django/README.md

 # Django Student Management System
-This is a Simple Student Management System Developed for Educational Purpose using Python (Django).
+This is a Simple Student Management System Developed using Python (Django).
-Feel free to make changes based on your requirements.

 ## Features of this Project